programminghistorian/jekyll/lessons/installing-omeka.md

 ![Db.ini, After](../images/omeka-install-db-ini-after.png)

+Now let's change the owner of our Omeka installation, so that it's readable by the Internet:

+    chown -R www-data:www-data .

 Exit (Control+X) and when asked, save your changes by pressing `Y`.
 Now you should have a working Omeka install.
-You can access it at `http://your-domain.com/omeka/`, replacing `your-domain` with the name of your domain, and `omeka` with the name you gave your directory above.
-Go to `http://your-domain.com/omeka/admin` to get started configuring your install.
+You can access your installation script at `http://your-domain.com/omeka/install/install.php`, replacing `your-domain` with the name of your domain, and `omeka` with the name you gave your directory above.
+Fill out the form there to get started configuring your Omeka install.
 If you run into any trouble along the way, consult the [Omeka Installation Guide](https://omeka.org/codex/Installation) or the [Omeka Troubleshooting Guide](https://omeka.org/codex/Troubleshooting_Omeka).